 Throughput is the amount of material that passes through a machine during a given amount of time.
 It is often measured in cubic yards per hour or a similar format.
 Peterson calculates throughput values using the amount of material input to the machine.

 Tier IV (Tier 4), is an engine emissions standard.
 There are several tiers of emissions standards that large diesel engines must adhere to by certain dates.

-Tier IV engines have exhaust aftertreatment systems to reduce emissions of particulate matter (soot) and nitrous compounds.
+Tier IV engines have exhaust after treatment systems to reduce emissions of particulate matter (soot) and nitrogenous compounds.
 This EPA mandate significantly reduces smog and other pollutants from diesel machinery.

 The Tiger Tooth bit is a carbide overlay bit similar to the Sharp Edge Bit but with the cutting edge notched in the middle creating two tall carbide overlay “teeth” on either end of the forging.
 These “teeth” can efficiently penetrate and break apart solid wood.

-A Variable Frequency Drive (VFD) also known as an adjustable-frequency drive, is a type of AC (Alternating Current) electric motor controller that adjusts the rotational speed (rpm) of the motor.
+A Variable Frequency Drives (VFDs) also known as adjustable-frequency drives, are a type of AC (Alternating Current) electric motor controller that adjusts the rotational speed (rpm) of the motor.
 Having the ability to change the motor speed allows for more control of the motor’s power delivery to the grinder rotor or chipper disc.
 The VFD changes the input frequency (Hz) and voltage to change the speed.
 An equally important feature of a VDF is that it can limit electrical demand, or spikes that a large load on the rotor or disc can create.
 This feature may reduce the electrical cost of operating the machine.

 Peterson offers either a VFD or soft start option for the main rotor drive motors for most of electric grinders.
 VFDs are more expensive, and more complicated, but they allow more control over the motor’s speed and power output.